Arabs: Antiquity

-Sheba (سَبَأٌ Saba) is kingdom mentioned in the Hebrew Bible (Old Testament) and the Quran, though Sabaean was a South Arabian languaged and not an Arabic one.
+Sheba (سَبَأٌ Saba) is kingdom mentioned in the Hebrew Bible (Old Testament) and the Quran, though Sabaean was a South Arabian language and not an Arabic one.
 Sheba features in Jewish, Muslim, and Christian traditions, whose lineage goes back to Qahtan son of Hud, one of the ancestors of the Arabs, Sheba was mentioned in Assyrian inscriptions and in the writings of Greek and Roman writers.
 One of the ancient written references that also spoke of Sheba is the Old Testament, which stated that the people of Sheba supplied Syria and Egypt with incense, especially frankincense, and exported gold and precious stones to them.

 A bronze statue of Dhamar Ali Yahbur II, a Himyarite king who reigned in late 3rd or early 4th century CE.
 Displayed in the Sana'a National Museum.

 Sabaeans are mentioned several times in the Hebrew Bible.
 In the Quran, they are described as either Sabaʾ (سَبَأ, not to be confused with Ṣābiʾ, صَابِئ), or as Qawm Tubbaʿ (قَوْم تُبَّع).
 They were known for their prosperous trade and agricultural economy, which was based on the cultivation of frankincense and myrrh.
 These highly valued aromatic resins were exported to Egypt, Greece, and Rome, making the Sabaeans wealthy and powerful, they also traded in spices, textiles, and other luxury goods.
 The Maʾrib Dam was one of the greatest engineering achievements of the ancient world, and it provided water for the city of Maʾrib and the surrounding agricultural lands.

 Lihyan also called Dadān or Dedan was a powerful and highly organized ancient Arab kingdom that played a vital cultural and economic role in the north-western region of the Arabian Peninsula and used Dadanitic language.
 The Lihyanites were known for their advanced organization and governance, and they played a significant role in the cultural and economic life of the region.
 The kingdom was centered around the city of Dedan (modern-day Al Ula), and it controlled a large territory that extended from Yathrib in the south to parts of the Levant in the north.
 The Arab genealogies consider the Banu Lihyan to be Ishmaelites, and used Dadanitic language.

 The Kingdom of Ma'in was an ancient Arab kingdom with a hereditary monarchy system and a focus on agriculture and trade.
 Proposed dates range from the 15th century BCE to the 1st century CE Its history has been recorded through inscriptions and classical Greek and Roman books, although the exact start and end dates of the kingdom are still debated.
 The Ma'in people had a local governance system with councils called "Mazood," and each city had its own temple that housed one or more gods.
 They also adopted the Phoenician alphabet and used it to write their language.
 The kingdom eventually fell to the Arab Sabaean people.

 Hellenistic-style Qatabānian sculpture depicting the Moon as a baby boy riding a lion representing the Sun.